Absolute Flexible Fund [FLXIX]

 Would you expect more frequent trading with this strategy vs ARBIX, or less?

 We would expect less frequent trading as the intention is to hold securities for the long term allowing the upside of the equity stories to play out over time.

 Where would the strategy be expected to fit within an asset allocation framework?

 This should be discussed with a member of the Absolute team on a case-by-case basis

-Portfolio Commentary for the Absolute Flexible Fund is provided on a regular basis and can be found below along with other “discussion” articles that are relevant to the Fund.
+Portfolio Commentary for the Absolute Flexible Fund is provided on an annual basis and can be found below along with other “discussion” articles that are relevant to the Fund.
 Additional information can be found within the shareholder letters in the Annual and Semi-Annual Reports.
 If you are a financial adviser and would like to be added to our e-mail distribution list, use the form at the bottom of the page or contact us by email.

 Please note that this commentary provides a very detailed analysis of the Fund’s strategy.
 Some of this analysis may too technical for the average investor to fully understand.
 It is presented here for those who may have an interest in such a discussion and as always, we encourage investors to discuss questions with their financial adviser.